In the Army Now (album)

-In the Army Now is the seventeenth studio album by the English rock band Status Quo, released on 29 August 1986 by Vertigo Records.
+In the Army Now is the seventeenth studio album by the British rock band Status Quo, released on 29 August 1986 by Vertigo Records.
 Recorded at Chipping Norton Recording Studios in Oxfordshire and Jacobs Studios in Surrey, it was the first album with the post-Live Aid lineup, featuring bassist Rhino Edwards and drummer Jeff Rich, both of whom joined in March 1986.

 "I was later told that nobody at the label was interested in a Quo featuring bassist Alan Lancaster and Rick Parfitt," recalled frontman Francis Rossi.
 "They wanted Parfitt and me.
 I also learned that unless we did something together, we'd have to pay back a shitload of money...
 I was adamant that I would never work with Lancaster again, but he warned us that he would injunct us if we tried to do it without him.
 And when we won he went fucking bananas."

 The album contains covers of "In the Army Now", first recorded in 1982 by Dutch duo Rob and Ferdi Bolland, and "Speechless", from ex-Mott the Hoople singer Ian Hunter's 1983 album All of the Good Ones Are Taken.

+Four singles were issued from the album: "Rollin' Home" (UK No. 9), "Red Sky" (UK No. 19), "In the Army Now" (UK No. 2), and "Dreamin" (UK No. 15).
+The album itself reached No. 7 in the UK.

 "The title song was great," Parfitt later observed of the album, "but it had too many fillers."